HomeMy WebLinkAboutItem 08 - HL16-02 Annie McCollum House TO: HONORABLE MAYOR, CITY COUNCIL MEMBERS AND THE

 district.

 or corner side yards.
-This is important to •• the preservation • historic character, and to
+This is important to both the preservation of historic character, and to

 Screen existing parking lots from streets and pedestrian areas in the Historic District.